input-output-hk/iogx/doc/options.md

-Only the project's executables end up here.

-Their name has been shortened to the cabal target name.
+A attrset containing the cabal executables, testsuites and benchmarks.

+The keys are the cabal target names, and the values are the derivations.

+IOGX will fail to evaluate if some of you cabal targets have the same name.

 ---

-### `mkProject.<out>.pre-commit-check`
+### `mkProject.<out>.iogx.pre-commit-check`

 **Type**: package